ECCclient/Token/README.md

-# Token
-Discord Token + Google Password grabber
+# Discord Token + Google Password grabber

 **Disclaimer:** This tool is intended solely for educational purposes.
 Use it responsibly to understand how token grabbers work and to improve defenses against such threats.